Home > Pole Dancing Clothes > Pole Dancing Gloves

 There are also gloves available that are marketed in both "tack" and "no-tack" variations.

-The "tack" gloves (top photo) have a type of shiny plastic material on the palm and inside of the fingers, which helps you stick to the pole.
+The "tack" gloves (top photo, below) have a type of shiny plastic material on the palm and inside of the fingers, which helps you stick to the pole.

-The "no-tack" type (bottom) have a soft leather, which doesn't grip the pole but is meant to save you from blisters.
+The "no-tack" type (bottom photo, above) have a soft leather, which doesn't grip the pole but is meant to save you from blisters.

-Though the tack style has some limited usefulness, Your Pole Pal really doesn't recommend either of these for everyday pole dancing.
+Though the tack style has some limited usefulness, Your Pole Pal doesn't recommend either of these for

-But in the interest of fairness, Your Pole Pal also asked several advanced students & instructors to try out these pole dance gloves and give their opinion.
-Wthout exception, not one found them to be particularly useful.
+Your Pole Pal also asked several advanced students & instructors to try out the very pole dance gloves shown above, and give their opinion.
+Without exception, not one pole dancer found them to be particularly useful.

 Here's what one instructor said about the "tack" variety after being asked to test them: